Open Access | Editorial

 To summarize, aging results in a multifaceted decline of immune function that promotes (chronic and infectious) disease susceptibility and systemic inflammation.
 Metabolic reprogramming drives phenotypic and functional changes in immune cells, and there is now emerging evidence that aging alters immunometabolism in ways that may cause immunosenescence and inflammaging.
 As inexpensive and effective strategies to target metabolism, physical exercise and dietary interventions hold tremendous promise for ameliorating aging-related diseases through immunometabolic reprogramming.
 While there is some published support for this, especially in the context of dietary interventions, substantially more work is needed to demonstrate that exercise and/or diet can be used to target immunometabolism for precision medicine.

 Brandt D. Pence developed the concept for the editorial and wrote the manuscript.

 Conflicts of interest

-Michal M. Masternak is a member of the Editorial Board of Aging Pathobiology and Therapeutics.
-All authors declare no conflict of interest and were not involved in the journal’s review or decisions related to this manuscript.
+Brandt D. Pence is an Associate Editor of Aging Pathobiology and Therapeutics.
+He declares no other conflicts of interest and was not involved in the journal’s review or decisions related to this manuscript.